 The Rugg Brook is located in the middle of the commercial district of St. Albans, and adjacent to the industrial park.
 The location results in heavy traffic and considerable waste.

 The Rugg Brook was littered with items like:

 - Hazardous sharps (contact police for assistance with these items)

 Not only do brook cleanup efforts make a direct impact on water quality, but it improves the appearance of the corridor.

-In just two hours, the two ECO AmeriCorps members collected approximately 100 lbs of garbage and other forms of human waste that would’ve otherwise ended up downstream and eventually into Lake Champlain.
+As a result, and in only two hours, they collected approximately 100 lbs of waste.
+Without the Rugg Brook cleanup, the rubbish would’ve otherwise ended up downstream and eventually into Lake Champlain.

-In context, garbage and organic waste can pose many chemical and biological threats to the wildlife and quality of a natural ecosystem when disposed of improperly, and while this cleanup was only a small percentage of all the impaired waterways in Vermont, one piece of garbage removed at a time is a big step in the positive direction to improving the quality of life around the Lake Champlain Basin Watershed.
+This cleanup was only a small percentage of debris and only one waterway in Vermont.
+Although, one piece of garbage removed at a time is a big step in the right direction to improving the quality of life around the Lake Champlain Basin Watershed.

 Since 2015, it is illegal to dispose of garbage and waste in its waterways in Vermont.
 Despite the change in the law, we continue to see considerable amounts of trash disposed of near river corridors.

 We encourage all citizens to participate in waterway cleanup efforts whenever you see it.

 You might consider taking a few hours one weekend and visiting a favorite water area where you can collect then correctly dispose of the garbage littering VT streams, lakes, and watersheds.